 - Broken Pedestal: Very downplayed among humans, but here.
 According to the wiki, Indra was previously seen as benevolent, but refused to answer a single summon since the Cataclysm.
 He's still the second most popular god, just behind Visnu, though.

-- Foil: See Ananta's entry.
+- Foil: To Ananta.
+See his entry.

 - Hypocrite: At least according to Manasvin.